 One of the most common questions we hear all the time is: What are the FHA credit score requirements?

 For years there was “No minimum credit score for FHA loans.”
-A few years back, HUD made some guideline changes and instituted a 500 minimum credit score for FHA programs.
+A few years back, HUD made some guideline changes and instituted a 500 minimum credit score for FHA loan programs.

 Keep in mind that most lenders, brokers or banks will implement their own FHA minimum credit score requirements and in most cases its higher than 500.
 You see, the Federal Housing Administration allows HUD approved lending companies to add layers to the baseline FHA loan requirements.